 Reiki was developed over Usui’s whole life

 The system of Reiki was developed over the course of Mikao Usui’s lifetime.
-He did not learn it on the last day of a 21-day retreat or fast, as many Reiki Masters teach.
-Mikao Usui studied many forms of spirituality, including Buddhism, Shintoism, and Shugendo.
+He did not learn it on the last day of a 21 day retreat or fast, as many Reiki Masters teach.
+Mikao Usui studied many form of spirituality, including Buddhism, Shintoism, and Shugendo.
 Like many other spiritual teachers, he was looking for a way to achieve enlightenment.
 And like many other spiritual teachers, he had many students throughout his adult life.
 His teachings grew and evolved over time as he grew and evolved.

 Energy healing was a later addition to Reiki

-Mikao Usui did not develop the system of Reiki out of a desire to do hands-on healing.
+Mikao Usui did not develop the system of Reiki out of a desire to do hands on healing.
 There were many systems of energy healing in Japan during Usui’s time.
 This was not a lost technique.
-In his own words, “I accidentally realized that I have received healing power when I felt the air in a mysterious way during fasting.”
+In his own words, “I accidentally realized that I have received healing power when I felt the air in mysterious way during fasting.”
 Reiki healing ability did not come to him as symbols in bubbles, but a moment of clarity, satori in Japanese, during a ritual fast.
 The reason the healing aspects are so emphasized is two-fold.
 First, that is the part of the practice that non-practitioners see the most.

 Second, the students most responsible for passing on Reiki after Usui’s death came to him to learn the healing aspect.
 After the earthquake in Kyoto in 1924, Usui and his students went out and helped as many people as they could.
 This was the first time his name and practice became well known.
-A group of Naval officers came to learn this healing technique.
+A group of Naval officer came to learn this healing technique.
 Since that is what they wanted to learn, he focused on that area for them, knowing that the other benefits of Reiki would come about naturally.
 Because in healing others, you are also benefiting yourself.

 The important points about practicing Reiki

 Only by practicing all aspects of Reiki can a student really utilize Reiki for full benefit.
 The primary focus of Reiki is the development of oneself.
 Mikao Usui spent his whole life developing this practice, and he learned many lessons along the way.
-And while it is beneficial to your own self-development, healing others was added on to the system of Reiki much later.
-Students who learn about practicing Reiki the complete way will find a very beneficial system that helps them in all parts of their lives.
+And while it is beneficial to your own self development, healing others was added on to the system of Reiki much later.
+Students who learn about practicing Reiki the complete way will find a very beneficial system that helps them in all parts of their life.